ALTER SYSTEM

 ALTER SYSTEM SET LICENSE_MAX_SESSIONS = 64 LICENSE_SESSIONS_WARNING = 54;If the number of sessions reaches 54, then Oracle Database writes a warning message to the

-system privilege receive warning messages when they begin subsequent sessions.If the number of sessions reaches 64, then only users with
+ALERT file for each subsequent session.
+Also, users with RESTRICTED SESSION system privilege receive warning messages when they begin subsequent sessions.If the number of sessions reaches 64, then only users with

-system privilege can begin new sessions until the number of sessions falls below 64 again.The following statement dynamically disables the limit for sessions on your instance.
+RESTRICTED SESSION system privilege can begin new sessions until the number of sessions falls below 64 again.The following statement dynamically disables the limit for sessions on your instance.
 After you issue this statement, Oracle Database no longer limits the number of sessions on your instance.

 ALTER SYSTEM SET LICENSE_MAX_SESSIONS = 0;The following statement dynamically changes the limit on the number of users in the database to 200.
 After you issue the preceding statement, Oracle Database prevents the number of users in the database from exceeding 200.